First published March 8th 2020. Last updated April 27th.

 - Some users like to use external microphones, headphones, or webcams, however, the camera and microphone attached to your device are probably fine for getting started.

-Here is a quick comparison of Zoom, Microsoft Teams, and Google Hangouts Meet:
+Here is a quick comparison of the free/free education plans for Zoom, Microsoft Teams, Google Hangouts Meet, and WebEx Meetings:

 Notes on Live Video Tools: